frederic-perez/AmE-dictionary/data/dictionary.md

 __corned beef__ :two::hammer:
 __cornerstone__ _n_
 __cornstarch__
+__cornucopia__ _n_ The property of being extremely abundant. _Syn_ profuseness, richness _The cornucopia of job opportunities overwhelmed the immigrants, who had come from a town with only one employer._
 __corny__ _adj_ :five::hammer:
 __coronet__ _n_
 __corporal__ __1__ (Military) A noncommissioned officer junior to a sergeant in the army, air force, or marines.